 Vaping & E-Cigarette Statistics

 Electronic cigarettes and vapor products have become increasingly popular and accessible in Oklahoma.
-An e-cigarette is a battery-powered device that heats a liquid solution (often flavored) to produce a vapor for inhalation.
+An e-cigarette is a battery-powered device that heats a liquid solution (often flavored tobacco) to produce a vapor for inhalation.

-The dangers of e-cigarettes are just as real as regular cigarettes.
+The dangers of e-cigarettes are just as real as the dangers of nicotine.
 According to a 2016 Report of the Surgeon General, the vapor produced by these devices is NOT water vapor — it is a toxic aerosol that contains cancer-causing substances.
 Inhaling secondhand vapor from e-cigarettes can cause respiratory irritations and an increased risk for asthma, among other adverse health effects.

 E-cigarettes are also dangerous to youth, as the nicotine used is highly addictive and dangerous for their still-developing brains.
-To learn more, click here to view the Surgeon General’s website on e-cigarettes and youth.
+View the Surgeon General’s website on e-cigarettes and youth to learn more.

 One e-cigarette device, called a JUUL, has become increasingly popular among youth and young adults.
 A JUUL looks strikingly similar to a USB flash drive, and can actually be charged in the USB port of a computer.
 A JUUL pod connects to the device, and inside that pod?
 The nicotine equivalent of an entire pack of cigarettes.